gotdairyya/archive-site-RIP-2022/_posts/2021-12-08-fair-pay-panel.md

 layout: post
 title: Show Me The Money!
 subtitle: VIS 2021 Fair Pay Panel
-image: ../assets/images/academic.png
+image: /../assets/images/academic.png
 zoom: 70%
 ---

-*This post was co-written with Kiran and originally published on the [VDL blog](https://vdl.sci.utah.edu/blog/2021/12/08/fair-pay-panel/).*
+_This post was co-written with Kiran and originally published on the [VDL blog](https://vdl.sci.utah.edu/blog/2021/12/08/fair-pay-panel/)._

 [Kiran](https://kirangadhave.me/) and I co-organized a panel at IEEE VIS 2021 titled “Wait...when did we sign up to be economists?”
 The panel was moderated by [Carolina Nobre](https://datascience.harvard.edu/people/carolina-nobre), and the panelists -- [Saiph Savage](http://www.saiph.org), [Danielle Albers Szafir](https://danielleszafir.com/), [Alexander Lex](https://vdl.sci.utah.edu/team/lex/), [Steve Haroz](http://steveharoz.com/), [Khairi Reda](http://khreda.com/) -- were tasked with debating the ethics surrounding the decisions researchers make when determining the how much to pay crowdsourced study participants.
 The following article is a summary of the key points brought about by the panel.
 A [recording of the panel](https://youtu.be/Qks3OA6vtH0) is also available.